publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptII/m__us_usc_t19_s1466.md

     1979—Subsec. (f).
 [Pub.
 L. 96–39][/us/pl/96/39] added subsec. (f).

     1978—Subsec. (a).
 [Pub.
-L. 95–410, § 206(1)][/us/pl/95/410/s206/1], incorporated seizure and forfeiture provision formerly a part of first sentence in an inserted second sentence; substituted therein “willfully or knowingly” for “willfully and knowingly” and “such vessel, or a monetary amount up to the value thereof as determined by the Secretary, to be recovered from the owner, shall be subject to seizure and forfeiture” for “such vessel, with her tackle, apparel, and furniture, shall be seized and forfeited”; and authorized the seizure and forfeiture for making false statements in respect of purchases or repairs or aiding or procuring the making of false statements.
+L. 95–410][/us/pl/95/410], § 206(1), incorporated seizure and forfeiture provision formerly a part of first sentence in an inserted second sentence; substituted therein “willfully or knowingly” for “willfully and knowingly” and “such vessel, or a monetary amount up to the value thereof as determined by the Secretary, to be recovered from the owner, shall be subject to seizure and forfeiture” for “such vessel, with her tackle, apparel, and furniture, shall be seized and forfeited”; and authorized the seizure and forfeiture for making false statements in respect of purchases or repairs or aiding or procuring the making of false statements.

     Subsecs. (b) to (e).
 [Pub.
-L. 95–410, § 206(2)][/us/pl/95/410/s206/2], added subsecs. (b) and (c) and redesignated former subsecs. (b) and (c) as (d) and (e), respectively.
+L. 95–410][/us/pl/95/410], § 206(2), added subsecs. (b) and (c) and redesignated former subsecs. (b) and (c) as (d) and (e), respectively.

     1971—Subsec. (c).
 [Pub.
 L. 91–654][/us/pl/91/654] added subsec. (c).

  __Effective Date of 2006 Amendment__

 [Pub.
-L. 109–280, title XIV, § 1631(c)][/us/pl/109/280/s1631/c], Aug.
+L. 109–280, title XIV][/us/pl/109/280/tXIV], § 1631(c), Aug.
 17, 2006, [120 Stat.
 1165][/us/stat/120/1165], provided that:

 > “The amendments made by this section \[amending this section\] apply to vessel equipment, repair parts, and materials installed on or after April 25, 2001.”

  __Effective Date of 2004 Amendment__

 [Pub.
-L. 108–429, title I, § 1554(c)][/us/pl/108/429/s1554/c], Dec.
+L. 108–429, title I][/us/pl/108/429/tI], § 1554(c), Dec.
 3, 2004, [118 Stat.
 2578][/us/stat/118/2578], provided that:

 > “The amendments made by this section \[amending this section\] apply to vessel equipment, repair parts, and materials installed on or after April 25, 2001.”